firubii/ThRandomizer/README.md

 ---

 Current features:
-* Bullet data randomization (Colors, speed, amounts, complex patterns, etc)
+* Bullet randomization
+* Entity randomization
 * Difficulty flag randomization **This breaks a lot of things and probably will crash**

 Currently supported games: